The Complete Guide to Lone Working in the UK

 Writing an Effective Lone Worker Policy

-The policy becomes a one-stop resource for lone workers and those appointed to be responsible for adherence to the policy.
-Having a policy in place fulfils the responsibility of the employer to communicate rules and regulations around health and safety to their workforce.
+The policy becomes a one-stop resource for lone workers and those responsible for adherence to the policy.
+Having a policy in place fulfils the employer’s responsibility to communicate rules and regulations around health and safety to their workforce.
+If you employ five or more people, then this policy must be in writing.

 lone worker policy